North Cornwall · PL28 · Cornwall Council North

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Padstow, that work is shaped by the place itself — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward medieval merchant houses and Georgian harbour terraces.
+Padstow sits in North Cornwall, and that geography ends up in the drawings — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward modern coastal homes at Trevone and Trethillick and Georgian harbour terraces.

 • Conservation Area